fraxiinus/ReplayBook/README.md

 ### Requirements

-* Visual Studio 2019
+* Visual Studio 2022
-* .NET Framework v4.7.2
+* .NET 6 SDK
 * Python 3+

 ### Steps

 1. Open the provided solution file.
 Set **Rofl.UI.Main** as the startup project.
 Build the solution, but running it now will crash.
-2. Run the provided `scripts/generate-runes.py` python script.
+2. Run the provided `scripts\generate-runes.py` python script.
 This script will create the required rune data files in a new `runes` folder.
+3. Repeat step 2 with `generate-items.py` and `generate-champions.py`.
+Folders `items` and `champions` will be created.
-3. Copy the `runes` folder and all the contents to `Rofl.UI.Main\bin\Debug\lib`.
+4. Copy the created folders and all the contents to `Rofl.UI.Main\bin\Debug\net6.0-windows10.0.18362.0\data\`.
+So you should have folders `data\runes`, `data\items`, and `data\champions`.
-4. The solution will run successfully now.
+5. The solution will run successfully now.